 Many students in Europe are looking for part-time jobs to fund their studies.
-But, there are many frauds, who exploit such students for illegal shipments.
+But, there are many scams, such as the reshipping scam that exploits unsuspecting students for illegal activities.
 Recently, we came across such an offer.
 The “employer” announced that he was planning to open an Freight forwarding company and was seeking job-assistants.
 The pay was good, nearly € 1000 euros per month.
 We got interested and asked him more details about the job.

 Duties expected of the student

-The scenario at play is called the re-shipping scam.
+The scenario at play is called the reshipping scam.
 It’s about buying goods from Amazon, eBay, etc., in the European market and shipping the products to clients around the world.
-The first thing he told us was that, there was a lot of demand for European goods and his idea was to provide the customers outside European Union the opportunity to buy goods available at the local European market.
-He also told us that, the goods in Europe are cheaper and have better quality than in some countries.
-He also mentioned that, he has many customers who order just single items and want it to be delivered as quickly as possible.
-It seems that, his mission was to provide them a 1st class service, including payment, shipping, and gift wrapping assistance.
+The first thing the students were told was that there was a lot of demand for European goods and the idea is to provide the customers outside European Union access to goods available at the local European market.
+The reshipping scam operators also told students that the goods in Europe were cheaper and at better quality than in target countries.
+They also mentioned customers that order just single items and want it to be delivered as quickly as possible.
+On surface, it appeared all legitimate – that the scammer’s mission was to provide customers with a 1st class service, including payment, shipping, and gift wrapping assistance.